jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `min-idle` attribute of the `connection-pool` `component` resource of the `remote-cache-container` resource of the `infinispan` subsystem
 Can you get the min-idle attribute of the myConnectionPool connection-pool myComponent component resource of the myRemoteCacheContainer remote-cache-container resource of the infinispan subsystem ?
 Can you get the min idle attribute of the myConnectionPool connection pool myComponent component resource of the myRemoteCacheContainer remote cache container resource of the infinispan subsystem ?
+## syntax of the operation to get the `microprofile-telemetry` subsystem
+Can you get the microprofile-telemetry subsystem?
+Can you get the microprofile-telemetry?
+Can you retrieve all the attributes of the microprofile-telemetry subsystem?
+## syntax of the operation to get the `metrics` subsystem
+Can you get the metrics subsystem?
+Can you get the metrics?
+Can you retrieve all the attributes of the metrics subsystem?
 ## syntax of the operation to get the `exposed-subsystems` attribute of the `metrics` subsystem
 Can you get the exposed-subsystems attribute of the metrics subsystem?
 Can you get the exposed subsystems attribute of the metrics subsystem?